pbering/Socker/README.md

 docker build -t traefik:win .\docker\traefik-win
 ````

-Then you can use `docker-compose --file .\docker-compose.scale.yml up` to start your containers.
+You can then use `docker-compose --file .\docker-compose.scale.yml up` to start your containers.

 ### Solution